adamkolar/PolymathTokenDistributionAudit/README.md

-# Polymath distribution contract + token contract
+# Polymath distribution contract + token contract audit
 The purpose of the contract is to distribute polymath tokens between multiple owners and contracts according to this schedule:

 * Presale supply - 240M (no vesting no cliff)